tivoguy/TiVoToGo.bundle/README.md

 have a high speed connection between itself and the TiVo.

 Requires:
-- Linux or OSX Plex Server (No Windows or direct NAS support yet)
+- Linux, OSX or Windows Plex Server (No direct NAS support)
-- curl
+- On Linux and OSX requires curl be installed

 To Do:
-- Windows Server Support
 - Probably build a statically linked tivodecode for linux
 - Use the urllib instead of curl
 - Stop using /tmp/cookies.txt